Tinkerforge/doc/en/source/Hardware/Master_Extensions/WIFI_Extension.rst

 then the Master Brick has to be restarted to apply the new configuration.
 After restart you should be able to reach the Master Brick by entering the IP address and port of the Brick in the Brick Viewer.

+Example: Client Mode with dynamic IP Address
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+This examples shows how to configure the WIFI Extension to connect to a typical Wi-Fi access point.
+This example assumes that the SSID of your access point is "MyHomeNetwork" and that it is using WPA/WPA2 encryption with "1234567890ABCDEF" as key.

+Firstly, enter the SSID (the name of your Wi-Fi network) to connect to.
+For
+example:

+* SSID: MyHomeNetwork

+Next, enter a Hostname that you can use to connect to the WIFI Extension without having to figure out which dynamic IP address got assigned to it.
+For example:

+* Hostname: WIFI-Extension

+Secondly, select "DHCP" for the Connection, "WPA/WPA2" for Encryption and enter the WPA/WPA2 key.
+For example:

+* Key: 1234567890ABCDEF

+Save the WIFI configuration and restart the Master Brick.
+Now the WIFI Extension should connect to your access point and you should be able to connect to it with your program and Brick Viewer using "WIFI-Extension" as host.

 .. _extension_wifi_adhoc_ap: